 You can also read a news story about this publication and download it below.

 Joint briefing with the Australian Academy of Science

-The Academy has published a joint briefing with the Australian Academy of Science which explores the long-term health impacts of the Australian bushfires on human health.
-The briefing, ‘After the bushfires: addressing the health impacts’, explores health challenges caused by bushfire smoke or the direct impact of the fires on communities.
-The briefing also highlights how challenges including the exposure to air pollutants, strain on mental health, heat stress, as well as other health impacts need to be better understood.
-Read more about the joint briefing in our news item.
+A joint briefing – “After the bushfires: addressing the health impacts” – was developed with the Australian Academy of Science.
+In this briefing, the Academies explored the long-term health impacts of the Australian bushfires on human health including health challenges caused by bushfire smoke and the direct impact of the fires on communities.
+This work has also highlighted gaps in our knowledge including challenges posed by exposure to air pollutants, strain on mental health and heat stress.
+Read more about the joint briefing in Academy news.

 The Academy responded to the Senate Finance and Administration Standing Committee inquiry into the “Lessons learned from the bushfire season 2019/2020”.
-Our response focused on the physical and mental health impacts of the bushfires including those on firefighters and volunteers and the general population.
-Our submission can be downloaded below.
+Our response focused on the physical and mental health impacts of the bushfires, including those on firefighters and volunteers, and the general population.
 In July, the Academy was invited to give evidence to the public hearing for the Senate Inquiry and was represented by Professor Stephen Duckett FAHMS.
-Read more about the Academy’s participation in the public hearing in our news item.
+Read more about the Academy’s participation in the public hearing in Academy news .

 Submission to the Royal Commission

-The Academy also submitted a response to the consultation by the Royal Commission into the National Natural Disaster Arrangements.
-We highlight the importance of considering a health perspective in the response to and the recovery from the health risks of bushfire impacts and smoke exposure to firefighters, volunteers and the general population.
-In May, the Academy was invited to provide evidence to the hearing for the Royal Commission and was represented by Professor Stephen Duckett FAHMS.
+The Academy provided a submission to the Royal Commission into the National Natural Disaster Arrangements where we highlighted the importance of considering a health perspective when responding to, and recovering from, natural disasters.
+We discussed the health risks of bushfire impacts and smoke exposure to firefighters, volunteers and the general population.
+In May 2020, the Academy was invited to provide evidence to the hearing for the Royal Commission and was represented by Professor Stephen Duckett FAHMS.

 Image credit: European Space Agency